Guy Peellaert: Career

-His style was influenced by psychedelic art and Pop Art.
+Peellaert's style was influenced by psychedelic art and pop art.
 He moved to Paris, where he worked variously in advertising, set design for the casino and the Crazy Horse nightclub, film and television.
 His comic strip, Les Aventures de Jodelle, was published in 1966 in the controversial French magazine Hara-Kiri.
 The protagonist, Jodelle, was modelled after singer Sylvie Vartan.
 A year later in 1967 he made his second pop art comic book Pravda, also prepublished in Hara Kiri.
-The main character of this book is based on Francoise Hardy.
+The main character of this book is based on Françoise Hardy.

 In 1973, he collaborated with British rock journalist Nik Cohn on the best-selling book Rock Dreams, which reportedly sold a million copies after it was published the following year.
 The book consisted of Peellaert's visual illustrations which celebrated and exaggerated the rebel heritage of pop music and, particularly, rock and roll, with commentary by Cohn.
 Many of the original artworks were bought by actor Jack Nicholson.

 After the success of Rock Dreams, Peellaert became perhaps best known for his rock album covers.
 He designed covers for The Rolling Stones (It's Only Rock 'n' Roll), David Bowie (Diamond Dogs), Étienne Daho (Pour nos vies martiennes), Lio (Wandatta), and others.